zoyafuso-NOAA/Optimal_Allocation_GoA/README.md

-This repository is provides the code used for an In Prep NOAA Technical Memorandum manuscript by Zack Oyafuso, Lewis Barnett, Margaret Siple, and Stan Kotwicki entitled "..."
+This repository is provides the code used for an In Prep NOAA Technical Memorandum manuscript by Zack Oyafuso, Lewis Barnett, Margaret Siple, and Stan Kotwicki temporarily entitled "The expected performance and feasibility of a Gulf of Alaska groundfish bottom trawl survey optimized for abundance estimation."

 ## Requirements